 Replacement of teeth – The tempro-mandibular joint needs equal support from both sides of both jaws.
 The chewing action is designed to work properly only when all your teeth are present and in the correct position.
 Missing teeth may need to be replaced either with a partial denture or bridgework.

-Medication – Some drugs can help in certain cases, but this is usually only temporary.
+Medication – Some medications can help in certain cases, but this is usually only temporary.
 Hormone replacement therapy may also help some women.

 Diet and Exercise – As with any joint pain, it can help to put less stress on the joint.
-So a soft diet can be helpful, as can Corrective exercises and external heat.
-Physiotherapy exercises can often help, and your dentist may be able to show some of these to you.
+Therefore, a soft diet can be helpful, as can corrective exercises, external heat, and Physiotherapy.